 There’s more on the list, but you get the idea.
 Here’s a tip.
 If you run into someone believing himself a god reborn, you’ve encountered a budding narcissist.
 Darmyn wasn’t like that though, as shown by his relationship with Harrimin and Tildarin, his Lord Wardens.
-While enduring Tormyn’s torment, Harrimin developed his trick, the one that kept secrets from the God-Emperors, but after Darmyn took the throne, Harrimin didn’t need it.
+To endure Tormyn’s torment, Harrimin developed his trick, the one that allowed him to keep secrets from the God-Emperor, but after Darmyn took the throne, Harrimin didn’t need to use it.
 The righteous one would not invade his privacy, nor would he exercise the compulsion for personal gain.
 If Darmyn called upon his Lord Warden, it was with noble purpose.

 Had Darmyn lived longer, the course of history might have been altered.
 He had the strength of character to defeat the curse, but died too soon, passing away one night in his sleep one night.
 At close to two and a half centuries, he wasn’t a young man, but he’d been in excellent health.
 Many at court whispered of foul play, but nothing could ever be proved.
 The most likely perpetrator was Prince Tardyn, but I doubt the prince had the intelligence to pull off his father’s murder.
 I think Maelryn the Vizier a more likely mastermind.
 Maelryn had to have wanted Darmyn’s reign to end, the righteous one’s noble cause was at odds with Maelryn’s goals.
 And, Maelryn had hidden his true loyalties for centuries – he could easily deflect suspicions elsewhere.

 Soon after Darmyn’s death, Emerre left Gloryngael’s dungeons for the Shadowgrim.
 The grim warrior had hoped that Darmyn could restore Sangrithar.
 When Darmyn died, it was the last straw for Emerre.
-With Tardyn on the throne, Sangrithar would slide downhill he didn’t want to have any part of it.
-His departure went almost unnoticed though.
+With Tardyn on the throne, Sangrithar would slide downhill and he didn’t want to have any part of it.
+His departure almost went unnoticed.
 After centuries lurking in the dungeons as the Gloryngael Ghoul, the legend of Emerre had nearly been forgotten.
 Maelryn though, noticed and smiled.